polyformproject/commercial.polyformproject.org/terms.md

 - the customer combines the software with other software or hardware in ways not described in the documentation, and a problem results from the combination

-## Free of Malware
+## Malware

-The vendor guarantees that the software will be kept free of malicious code, such as cmputer worms and viruses.
+The vendor guarantees that the software will be kept free of malicious code, such as computer worms and viruses.

 ## Limiting Code

 The developer guarantees that the software will be kept free of code that automatically limits or disables software functionality, other than:

-- code that limits or disables functionality on faliure to validate license keys
+- code that limits or disables functionality on failure to validate license keys

 - code that limits or disables functionality based on automatic monitoring of any limits on its use under this agreement